Asociación de Guías y Scouts de Costa Rica

 The Asociación de Guías y Scouts de Costa Rica is the national Scouting and Guiding association of Costa Rica.
 Scouting was founded in Costa Rica in 1915 and became a member of the World Organization of the Scout Movement in 1935.
 Guiding started in 1922 and became a member of the World Association of Girl Guides and Girl Scouts in 1946.
 The association has more than 14,500 members of both genders.

-An interesting aspect of Scouting in Costa Rica is a University course on Scouting.
-This course is mandatory for all future teachers.
-The course highlights the educational value of Scouting.